Golden Congo

 The Golden Congo (Spanish: Congo de Oro) is a Colombian music award that since its founding in 1969 has been presented annually at the Orchestra Festival (Spanish: Festival de Orquestas) of the Barranquilla Carnival.

-The current Golden Congo award comprises six genre prizes: Vallenato (since 1978), Merengue (since 1994), Tropical (since 1994), Salsa (since 1994), Urbano (since 2012), Folk (1992–4, and again since 2018), and four additional prizes: Newcomer, Best Vocalist, Best Instrumentalist and Lo Nuestro ("What's Ours").
+Until recently, the Golden Congo award comprised six genre prizes: Vallenato (since 1978), Merengue (since 1994), Tropical (since 1994), Salsa (since 1994), Urbano (since 2012), Folk (1992–4, and again since 2018), and four additional prizes: Newcomer, Best Vocalist, Best Instrumentalist and Lo Nuestro ("What's Ours").
+Since 2025, only one Golden Congo is awarded each year.

 Winners

-2024–2025

-The 2025 Orchestra Festival took place on Sunday 2 March.
+2024–2026

-For the first time, it was planned that only one Golden Congo would be awarded.
+Since the 2025 Orchestra Festival, only one Golden Congo is awarded each year.

-The award was won by salsa artist Byordy, with La Charanga del Sur coming in second place, and Luismi Yánez in third.